39 top tips for fishkeepers

 For many people, this is the ultimate fishy experience.
 If you want to thoroughly research what your fish need, then you can’t beat actually visiting their natural home for yourself.

-Once there you can take temperature and pH readings, take photos of the habitat for aquascaping purposes, dig around and find their actual food and have a go at catching some fish yourself.
-You will find out so much in a short time and be able to provide a lot more for your chosen fish when you get back.
-You’ll get a good suntan, too!
+Once there you can take temperature and pH readings, take photos of the habitat for aquascaping purposes.
+You can even dig around and find their actual food and have a go at catching some fish yourself.
+You will discover so much in a short time and be able to provide a lot more for your chosen fish when you get back.
+You may even get a good sun tan, too!

 35. Breed something that hasn’t been bred – yet!

-Try some old tricks like raising temperature, cooling or lowering the water level, and cover your bets by adding mops, caves and other devices for catching eggs or having eggs laid upon.
+Try some old tricks like raising temperature, cooling or lowering the water level.
+Cover your bets by adding mops, caves and other devices for catching eggs or having eggs laid upon.

 If you think your fish are getting frisky, get some brineshrimp on the go for the day any fry hatch.
-If you’re successful, let PFK know as you may be the first in the country – or even the world – to breed a new fish in captivity.
+If you’re successful, let PFK know as you may be the first in the country to breed a new fish in captivity.

 36. Watch that RO water!

-The benefits of using RO water are obvious – soft water, less algae, less phosphate and nitrate, but it shouldn’t always be used neat.
+The benefits of using RO water are obvious – soft water, less algae, less phosphate and nitrate.
+But it shouldn’t always be used neat.
 Pure RO water has been stripped of its minerals to the point where it is vacuous.
-It will seek to pull minerals and salts from other media like gravel, and if kept totally pure in a substrate-less tank, it can even pull salts out of fish.
+The water will seek to pull minerals and salts from other media like gravel, and it can even pull salts out of fish.

 Something else to watch out for is a pH crash.
 RO has no buffers to stabilise pH, yet biological filters produce acids and will bring pH down.
 This isn’t always a gradual process, and already slightly acid water with a pH of say 6, can rapidly crash to pH 4 or lower in the space of a day.